county-of-simcoe-gis/SimcoeCountyGeoserverRestApi/README.md

 # Simcoe County Geoserver Rest Custom Rest API

-I had archvied this project but I'm brining it back.
+I had archvied this project but I'm bringing it back.
 The WMS GetCapabilities request was sometimes taking too long.
 Using this api, I never had that problem.
 I'll be making the main viewer configurable to either use this or the WMS request.

 Node JS Express API.
 This adapts the existing GeoServer Rest Api and adds in customizations.
 For now it adds in all Layer Details for a layer group.
 This allows a single URL call to a layer group and get all layer details as well.